justbraf/ToDo-BE/README.md

 Deletes a specified task from the database\
 Route: http://localhost:3000/remove/(taskId) \
 Method: DELETE\
-Expected parameter: valid id
+Expected parameter: (taskId) is a valid id

 ### The **UPDATE** route
 Updates a specific task's field(s) or adds new field(s)\
 Route: http://localhost:3000/update/(taskId) \
 Method: PUT\
-Expected parameter: valid id\
+Expected parameter: (taskId) is a valid id\
 Expected field: at least one field

 ### The **VIEW ALL** route